segmentio/segment-docs/src/engage/audiences/linked-audiences-braze.md

 ### Step 2: Test your campaign flow

-In Segment, finish setting up your destination campaign by sending yourself a test email for review.
+Open the Segment app and send yourself a test email for review.
 Add your Braze user id and click **[Send test event to destination](/docs/engage/audiences/linked-audiences/#step-3-send-a-test-event-to-your-destination)**.
 Review the email you received, and ensure it is formatted properly.

 ![A screenshot of the test event page](/docs/engage/images/send-test-event.png)

 If the event is sent successfully to Braze, you will see a `“message”: “success”` response in Segment.

-Check your [campaign dashboard](https://www.braze.com/docs/user_guide/message_building_by_channel/email/reporting_and_analytics/email_reporting){:target="_blank"} (Braze > *[Your Unique Campaign]* > Analytics) in Braze to confirm that the message was sent.
+Open Braze and check your [campaign dashboard](https://www.braze.com/docs/user_guide/message_building_by_channel/email/reporting_and_analytics/email_reporting){:target="_blank"} (Braze > *[Your Unique Campaign]* > Analytics) to confirm that Braze sent the message.
 It can take up to 15 minutes for Braze to send the email.

-If your email doesn’t look the way you want it to, adjust the [liquid syntax](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid/using_liquid/#using-liquid-1){:target="_blank"} in Braze, and send another test event in Segment.
-See the personalization [examples below](#liquid-examples-to-use-in-braze) for more specific details.
+If your email doesn’t look the way you want it to, adjust the [liquid syntax](https://www.braze.com/docs/user_guide/personalization_and_dynamic_content/liquid/using_liquid/#using-liquid-1){:target="_blank"} in Braze and send another test event in Segment.
+See the following [personalization examples](#liquid-examples-to-use-in-braze) for more specific details.

 When you’re finished testing your campaign, proceed to [Enable your Linked Audience](/docs/engage/audiences/linked-audiences/#step-4-enable-your-linked-audience).